Conveuropean logo

 Freiburg Germany

-Today I have been wondering around freiburg enjoying the first sunny day of a spring that almost forgot to come to Europe in 2013.
+Today I have been wondering around Freiburg, enjoying the first sunny day of a spring that almost forgot to come to Europe in 2013.
 Seriously!
-This has been the longest European winter since the year I arrived to Europe.
-I know winter can be long in these latitudes, but if you could see the happiness in the faces of most of the people outside enjoying the sun and grabbing cofee in the terraces you would understand what I'm talking about.
-Anyway, when I was waking from the train station I saw this woman taking a picture to the first blossoms and you can see her and see them in this picture.
+This has been the longest European winter since the year I arrived in Europe.
+I know winter can be long in these latitudes, but if you could see the happiness in the faces of most of the people outside enjoying the sun and grabbing coffee in the terraces, you would understand what I'm talking about.
+Anyway, when I was walking from the train station, I saw this woman taking a picture of the first blossoms, and you can see her and them in this picture.
 Welcome spring!!!

 l'Arc de Triomphe